ysyk2021/your-ultimate-interview-guide-master-the-art-of-interviewing-and-get-the-job/src/chapter-9-3.md

-Chapter 3: What to Do If You Don't Get the Job
+What to Do If You Don't Get the Job
 ==============================================

 Not landing a job offer can be disheartening and demotivating.
 However, how you handle rejection and turn it into an opportunity for growth can make a significant difference in your job search journey.
 This chapter provides guidance on what to do if you don't get the job and offers strategies to help you bounce back stronger.